 Dag was born in Bergen, Norway.
 He studied Physiotherapy in Aberdeen, Scotland, graduated in 1990 and became a member of the Chartered Society of Physiotherapy.
 Dag has acquired extensive experience in sports injuries, orthopaedic rehabilitation, neurological rehabilitation as well as manual therapy of the spine and extremities using various manual techniques.

 Dag has a special interest in the use of Muscle Energy Techniques (MET), which is a gentler form of manual therapy to perform adjustments.
-He is trained in the Australian Dynamic Stability & Muscle Balance Exercise approach and the uses electrotherapeutic modalities in rehabilitation.
+He is trained in the Australian Dynamic Stability & Muscle Balance Exercise approach and he uses electrotherapeutic modalities in rehabilitation.

 He also has extensive experience with sports related injuries and rehabilitation following strains, sprains, contusions, tears and/or fractures.
 As a physiotherapist Dag is skilled in advice and education for a variety of muscular and joint problems.
 He has specific exercises to help reduce pain, improve strength and endurance, returning you to full function and sporting ability.